 The Basics (More Details Below)

-When, Where: Classes are held on Wednesdays at Community Chapel, at 422 Kanuga Road, Hendersonville, NC 28739, just south of downtown Hendersonville, and just around the corner from Hot Dog World.
+When, Where: Classes are held one day each week: Wednesdays from 9 AM – 1:30 PM at Community Chapel, at 422 Kanuga Road, Hendersonville, NC 28739, just south of downtown Hendersonville, and just around the corner from Hot Dog World.
+Classes run from August to late April/early May (calendar here).

 American Government